 Categories

 Episodes

-Here’s to a new season and a new year!
-Maybe this will be the year we’ll get a new Splinter Cell.
-Ubisoft, it’s been 3,772 days since a new Splinter Cell game (non-animated series or guest spot in another game franchise, remake, BBC radio drama, or VR exclusive) was released.
+Speaking of things to wish for, it seems I’ll have to find an actual genie to grant me the wish of a new Splinter Cell game.
+Ubisoft, it has been 3,977 days since a new Splinter Cell game (non-animated series or guest spot in another game franchise, remake, BBC radio drama, or VR exclusive) was released.

+Categories